So you got a sunburn. Not because you were trying to achieve that “crispy” look — but because you goofed. It happens.

 Protect sunburned skin as it heals

 As your skin heals, limit your time outdoors, especially during peak sunshine hours in the middle of the day.
-When you do go outside, wear long pants and a sun shirt or rash guard shirt—one that’s labeled ultraviolet protection factor (UPF) 50.
-Wear a broad-brimmed hat, and oversized sunglasses, too (or at least not tiny sunglasses à la Kanye West).
+When you do go outside, wear long pants and a sun shirt or rash guard shirt — one that’s labeled ultraviolet protection factor (UPF) 50.
+Wear a broad-brimmed hat and oversized sunglasses, too.
 And of course, use sunscreen on skin that’s not blistered.

 Know when to see a doctor

-Babies less than a year old who get a sunburn need to see the doctor.
-Since sunscreen is not recommended for babies less than 6 months of age, newborns should be kept out of the sun altogether.
-And children with a severe sunburn, blisters or symptoms of heat stress should see a doctor, too.
+Since sunscreen is not recommended for babies less than 6 months of age, newborns should be kept out of the sun in a nice, shady spot.
+Also, though this seems obvious, children with a severe sunburn, blisters or symptoms of heat stress should see a doctor.

 Protect your new skin